A guide to buying-to-let

 Arranging contracts and running checks

-All landlords are now legally required to check that their tenants over the age of 18 and have the right to live in the UK.
+All landlords are now legally required to check their tenants are over the age of 18 and have the right to live in the UK.
 These are called Right to Rent checks.
 Make sure you take copies of the original documents (passports etc.) from all tenants over 18.

 You can find out which documents you can accept and how to check them properly on the government website.